Fall 2025 Wedding Trends: 4 Ways Modern Couples Are Designing With Purpose

 Photography @agistudio

-Meaning Over Wow Factor
+Infusing Meaning Into Your Wow Factor

 Perhaps the most significant trend isn’t visual at all; it's philosophical.
 Couples are prioritizing personal significance over moments designed purely for visual impact.
 For example, personal photos scattered throughout the reception, signature cocktails on the menu with a meaning, are just a few ways to personalize your wedding.